-Pretrial Stipulation: Respondent is entitled to mitigation for entering into a full stipulation with the Office of Chief Trial Counsel prior to filing formal charges, thereby saving State Bar Court time and resources.
-(In re Downey (2009) 5 Cal.
+Prefiling Stipulation: Respondent is entitled to mitigation for entering into a full stipulation with the Office of Chief Trial Counsel prior to the filing of a Notice of Disciplinary Charges, thereby saving State Bar Court time and resources.
+(In the Matter of Downey (Review Dept. 2009) 5 Cal.
 State Bar Ct.
 Rptr.
-151,156; In the Matter of Van Sickle (Rev. Dept. 2006) 4 Cal.
-State Bar Ct.
-Rptr.
-980, 993-94).
+151, 156.)

-AUTHORITIES SUPPORTING DISCIPLINE
+AUTHORITIES SUPPORTING DISCIPLINE.

 The Standards for Attorney Sanctions for Professional Misconduct provide a "process of fixing discipline" pursuant to a set of written principles to "better discharge the purposes of attorney discipline as announced by the Supreme Court."
 (Rules Proc. of State Bar, tit.
 IV, Stds. for Atty.
 Sanctions for Prof. Misconduct, Introduction (all further references to standards are to this source).)
 The primary purposes of disciplinary proceedings and of the sanctions imposed are "the protection of the public, the courts and the legal profession; the maintenance of high professional standards by attorneys and the preservation of public confidence in the legal profession."
-(In re Morse (1995) 11 Cal.4th 184, 205; std 1.3.)
+(In re Morse (1995) 11 Cal.4th 184, 205; std.
+1.3.)